Zimil-Patel/flutter_questions/README.md

 - Buttons are typically styled and customized to match the overall theme of the application.

+- Buttons are the graphical control element that provides a user to trigger an event such as taking  actions,  making  choices,  searching  things,  and  many  more.

+- They  can  be  placed anywhere in our UI like dialogs, forms, cards, toolbars, etc.

+- Buttons  are  the  Flutter  widgets,  which  is  a  part  of  the  material  design  library.

+- Flutter provides several types of buttons that have different shapes, styles, and features.

 ### Types of Buttons in Flutter

 1. **TextButton**